d-Rickyy-b/GoPlayground-Dark/README.md

 # GoPlayground-Dark
 A dark theme for the "Go Playground".

+> [!IMPORTANT]
+> This dark theme is no longer maintained since Go Playground now has an official dark theme you can enable at the bottom of the page.

 ### Showcase
 Here is a picture to get an idea of how the style will look like.